 Parents are often concerned when they do not hear from their son or daughter immediately after arrival.
 Your concern is natural, but in most cases, students are not able to make international phone calls from the airport.
 Sometimes students are moving from one place to the other, participating in orientations, taking other modes of transportation, in bad cell reception areas, unable to locate a phone or computer, sleeping, et cetera.

 Do not worry if you do not hear from your student within the first few hours of their arrival!
 Your son or daughter will contact you when he or she gets settled in.
-Be assured that the on-site program staff or the Office of Study Abroad will always notify parents if there is a serious problem.
+Be assured that the on-site program staff or the Office of Global Affairs will always notify parents if there is a serious problem.

 Mailing a Package Overseas